-Resistance is my favorite topic to discuss, and my most dreaded to experience.
-We all encounter resistance on a daily basis, and the only way to work through it is to, well, work though it.
-Any discipline you want to cultivate in your life, whether it’s eating more healthfully, calling your mother more often, getting (and staying) organized, or engaging in a daily practice, will bring with it resistance.
+Resistance is my favorite topic to discuss and my most dreaded to experience.
+We all encounter resistance on a daily basis, and the only way to work through it is to, well, work through it.
+Any discipline you want to cultivate in your life, whether it’s eating more healthfully, calling your mother more often, getting (and staying) organized, or engaging in a daily practice, will bring with it, resistance.

 What exactly is resistance?
 It is the struggle and strife we feel when we don’t want to do something, and it rears its ugly head in a myriad of ways, from avoidance to addiction, including: